akrbdk/devmap/include/english/questions.md

 particularly like me too much once we were finished with the work.
 We even managed to submit the final version of the presentation 2 days before the deadline.

 ### Clients can be difficult to work with sometimes.
-Can you describe a situation when a client was wrong and you had to correct them?
+Can you describe a situation when a client was wrong and you had to correct them? [&uarr;](#Articles)

 `Situation`: Absolutely.
 One of our past clients at Agency CorpX came to us because his Facebook advertising strategy wasn’t working.
 He was driving traffic but wasn’t getting any conversions, so they thought that it was because they weren’t reaching the right audience.
 We realized, though, that it was actually because their product homepage wasn’t really that convincing.
 The client, however, was adamant about “not fixing what wasn’t broken.”